preactjs/preact-www/content/en/guide/v10/hooks.md

 ### useState

 This hook accepts an argument, this will be the initial state.
-When invoking this hook returns an array of two variables.
-The first being the current state and the second one being the setter for our state.
+When invoked this hook returns an array of two variables.
+The first being the current state and the second being the setter for our state.

 Our setter behaves similar to the setter of our classic state.
 It accepts a value or a function with the currentState as argument.